single_php

 Here’s what makes a certified translation different:

-• Certification: The translator or translation service certifies that the translation is accurate, typically providing a declaration that affirms the translation is a true representation of the original.
+• Certification: The translator or translation service certifies that the translation is a true representation of the original document.

-• Required for USCIS: USCIS and other legal bodies often require certified translations for documents in a foreign language, such as birth certificates, marriage certificates, or academic records.
+• Required for USCIS: USCIS and other legal bodies often require certified translations for foreign-language documents such as birth certificates, marriage certificates, or academic records.

 Why is it important?